dpatil787/linux-server-configurations/NFS/README.md

 -rw-r--r--.
 1 dnyanesh dnyanesh 26  usernfs.txt    # Client user files show actual username because no_all_squash is active
 ```

-Root_squash behavior here file name clientnfs is created from root account of client.
-Usernfsfile.txt is created by user dnyanesh on client file.
+Root_squash behavior here file name clientnfs is created from the root account of the client.
+Usernfsfile.txt is created by user dnyanesh on the client file.

 ![Root Squash Behavior](images/5-rootsquash.png)